Sponsored Studio Program

-Over the last two semesters, students worked on various projects with Children’s Mercy Hospital, including creating visuals to break down cultural language barriers.
+Over the last three years, students have worked on various projects with Children’s Mercy Hospital, including creating visuals to break down cultural language barriers.
 As they look to the program’s future, the students are up to the challenge, according to Fernald.

 The Lead Bank Community Art Wall is a rotating exhibit of artwork expanded to a large format for outdoor display in the bank’s parking lot.
 The artwork changes four times per year and features student work for different areas of the college.
 It is even featured at First Friday.
 Image of the Community Art Wall featuring the work of Gabbi Brandini, currently a senior in Illustration.